mnjstwins/strong-gateway-demo/doc/prerequisites.md

 ### Add the current directory to the PATH environment variable

-You will need to add the current directory to the [PATH environment variable](http://en.wikipedia.org/wiki/PATH_(variable)) to run the included `build-server` scripts.
-Do this by adding the following to your startup script:
+You will need to add the current directory to the [PATH environment variable](http://en.wikipedia.org/wiki/PATH_(variable)) to run the included scripts.
+Do this by adding the following to your startup
+script:

 ```
 PATH=$PATH:.